SaraGadAlMawla/Quizzical/README.md

 Users should be able to:

-- Click start quiz to get random questions in the feild of computer science
+- Click start quiz to get random questions in the field of computer science
 - Solve the questions
 - Get the corrections after clicking check answers
 - Play again with new random questions